silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 }
 ```

-The properties on any SilverStripe object can be type casted automatically, by transforming its scalar value into an
+The properties on any Silverstripe CMS object can be type casted automatically, by transforming its scalar value into an
 instance of the [DBField](api:SilverStripe\ORM\FieldType\DBField) class, providing additional helpers.
 For example, a string can be cast as a [DBText](api:SilverStripe\ORM\FieldType\DBText)
 type, which has a `FirstSentence()` method to retrieve the first sentence in a longer piece of text.